artisansdk/ratelimiter/readme.md

 If the user is logged in, Laravel does use the unique identifier for the user as the key which is better than the IP address.
-Even better, different rates for different users using a string based key like `throttle:60|rate_limit` which translates to 60 requests by guests and whatever `Auth::user()->rate_limit` returns (and if you use the documented `throttle:rate_limit` surprise it will be the same as `throttle:0` for guests!).
-Still, you want to rate limit the resources the user accesses differently.
-The only answer to that problem is to extend the `Illuminate\Routing\Middleware\ThrottleRequests` middleware and overload the `resolveRequestSignature()` method to return your custom key.
+Even better, different rates for different users using a string based key like `throttle:60|rate_limit` which translates to `60` requests by guests and whatever `Auth::user()->rate_limit` returns for users (or if you use the Laravel suggested `throttle:rate_limit` value, it will actually be the same as `throttle:0` for guests).
+That's all fine but you want to rate limit the resources the user accesses differently.
+The only answer to that problem is to hack the `Illuminate\Routing\Middleware\ThrottleRequests` middleware and overload the `resolveRequestSignature()` method to return your custom key.
 Oh, and let's not forget that the same decay rate is used for both guests and authenticated users so you have to grok your way through that inadvertent security coupling.

 ### Understanding the Leaky Bucket Algorithm

-The answer to Laravel's rate limiter shortcomings is a better algorithm that includes a couple of additional configuration options.
+The answer to Laravel's rate limiter is a better algorithm that includes a couple of additional configuration settings.

 #### Leaky Bucket Implementation

 The Leaky Bucket Algorithm is the rate limiter this package implements.
-As its name suggests, there is a bucket (a cache) that you fill with drips (a requests) up to the maximum capacity (the limit) at which point if you continue filling it will overflow (rate limiting).
+As its name suggests, there is a bucket (a cache) that you fill with drips (a request) up to the maximum capacity (the limit) at which point if you continue filling it will overflow (rate limiting).
 This bucket also leaks at a constant rate of drips per second (requests per second).
-This means that if you fill the bucket with drips at the same rate in which it leaks drips then you can continue hitting it forever without overflowing.
+This means that if you fill the bucket with drips at the same rate in which it leaks then you can continue hitting it forever without overflowing.
 You can also burst up to the maximum capacity which has no effect on the leak rate.
-So effectively the Leaky Bucket Algorithm enforces a constant drip rate determined not by the number of drips but by the leak rate in constant time.
+So effectively the Leaky Bucket Algorithm enforces a constant drip rate determined not by the number of drips added to the bucket but by the leak rate in constant time.
+Since the algorithm tracks leaks and buckets and not just drips, buckets can be persisted for a longer time to track malicious activity longer and rate limit a more balanced request load.

 #### Solution 1: Bursting Limit

-As already, explained bursting is an exploit that a hacker can use against the Laravel rate limiter has and to monitor such exploits makes the attack surface area even bigger.
+As already, explained bursting is an exploit that a hacker can use against the Laravel rate limiter and to monitor (increase the limits) the exploit makes the attack surface area even bigger.
 The bursting limit in a Leaky Bucket implementation is a separate limit that does not expire in a binary, all or nothing, way but expires one drip at a time as the bucket leaks.
 With this implementation you set the bursting limit and that limit drains slowly over time at the constant leak rate.
 This means that so long as the client does not exceed the limits and enters a timeout, the client can burst up to this limit then wait as little as the leak rate to make one more request.
+They can trickle in requests constantly so long as they don't overflow the bucket's maximum capacity.

 For example if the settings were `throttle:60,1` then the user can burst up in the first second to `60` requests, and only has to wait `1` second to make a subsequent request but if they make `2` requests then they'll overflow which introduces the timeout penalty.
 The more time the client rests the more requests per second they can make.
 The two configurations in the settings translate to the `60` maximum requests allowed when bursting and effectively an average request per second rate of `1 r/s` (technically it's `1` leak per second or `1 l/s`).
 Now setting higher limits represents increased performance, and since they are independent of each other, configuration is clear with respect to its effect.

 #### Solution 2: Route-Level Granularity